-You might want to consider taking a bit extra fuel with you if you would like to check out Povokvil Waterfalls, there is a petrol station at the foot of the mountain (just before you have to pay toll).
+Important note: make sure you have enough fuel!
+There is a petrol station at the foot of the mountain (just before you have to pay toll).

 We rented a scooter at the supermarket next to Bohemiaz resort for $5 a day.
 The toll road is 2000kip and there is no entrance fee for the Bokor Hill complex.
 With about $2 for fuel this brings the total costs for a day of sightseeing with a scooter around Bokor Hill Station at $8,50.

 The 32-km toll road (2000kip) to Bokor Hill Station is beautiful!
 Lots of twists and turns, green forest and gorgeous views over the valley and the ocean.
 And, unique in Southeast Asia, no trash by the side of the road!
 Hopefully the lack of debris isn’t just due to the relative newness of the road…

 We drove up to 1048 meter and the higher we climbed, the cooler it got.
 Also, mysterious clouds of fog covered the mountains and we made sure not to drive to fast over the bendy road.
 E

 very now and then the fog lifted and we saw abandoned old structures a little further down the road.
 It was pretty creepy!